Behavioral economics: Heuristics and cognitive effects

-The framing effect is when individuals are presented with the same set of choices, but the choices are framed in a different manner, and this leads to different choices.
-In other words, individuals choose differently depending on the way questions are presented to them.
-People tend to have little control over their susceptibility to the framing effect as often, their choice-making process is based on intuition.
+People tend to choose differently depending on how the options are presented to them.
+People tend to have little control over their susceptibility to the framing effect, as often their choice-making process is based on intuition.

 Biases and fallacies

 While heuristics are tactics or mental shortcuts to aid in the decision-making process, people are also affected by a number of biases and fallacies.
 Behavioral economics identifies a number of these biases that negatively affect decision making such as: